Net Revenue Retention and Gross Revenue Retention Explained

 What is Gross Revenue Retention?

-Gross Revenue Retention (GRR) is a metric that shows the amount of recurring revenue (expressed as a percentage) retained from one period to another.
-GRR denotes a business’s capability to preserve its core revenue streams, explicitly sidelining revenues generated from enhancements like upsells or cross-sells.
+Gross Revenue Retention (GRR) is a metric that shows the amount of recurring revenue (expressed as a percentage) retained from one given period to another.
+GRR denotes a company’s ability to preserve its core revenue streams, explicitly sidelining revenues generated from enhancements like upsells or cross-sells.
 For businesses operating on subscription models, especially in the SaaS realm, GRR is a vital metric spotlighting pure customer retention without the skew of additional revenue avenues.

 Gross revenue retention is always equal to or lower than net revenue retention, and it can’t be greater than 100%.
 The basic calculation is the same as net revenue retention, but the MRR for each individual customer in the current month can’t exceed the MRR for that customer from one year ago (remember, gross retention can factor in downgrades, but not upgrades from your existing customer base).